 This time for good.
-In the fall of 1968 I had a one night stand with a Polish princess.
-I saw her sitting by herself in the Mel High lunchroom and asked if I could join her.
+In the fall of 1968 I lost my virginity to a Polish princess.
+I saw her sitting by herself in the Melbourne High lunchroom and asked if I could join her.
 She nodded regally.
 We had fun talking and flirting.
 Meeting her for lunch became a regular thing.
 Her ancestors were Polish.
 I added princess because she really stood out.
 She was not my usual type.
 Neither strikingly gorgeous nor killer cute.
 This was before either of them.
 She was slender with long light brown hair she wore in a braid.
 It was her bearing and manner.
 She was regal.
 And her face was a sculpture, cheekbones to die for.
 One day when I got especially flirtatious she warned me, sadly, that she had a boyfriend.
 As we talked a dark story came out.
 He was abusive.
 Not physically but psychologically.
 She'd tried to leave him but always ended up going back.
 I sighed and held her hand.
 That was as intimate as we got.
 Then one day she looked entirely different.
 Still regal but bright and lively, not dark and haunted.
 She had broken up with him, this time for good.
 It was Friday and she asked if I wanted to come out to her place in the country after school.
 I said yes and she gave me a kiss.

 Curfew.
 On the way out she told me about hammocks.
 A hammock is a dry area surrounded by marsh.
 She lived on one out in the marshy area between Melbourne and Kissimmee.
 We turned off Highway 192 heading north on an unmarked dirt road with a water filled ditch on either side.
 The hammock was only a foot higher than the marsh but it felt like a different world.
 She made me a decadent dinner.
 Filet mignon with crumbles of gorgonzola melting on top.
 We drank Barolo and made love in her air conditioned hideaway.
 Air conditioning was still rare in Florida.
 None of my Florida homes had it.
 Her air conditioning was yet another decadent luxury.
 I had a midnight curfew.
 She was determined I wouldn't be late.
 We made it into the parking lot exactly at midnight.
 We made out for a while so I was late but only a bit.
 The next Monday I was eager to see her but she didn't show up.
 I didn't see her until Thursday and she was back in full gloom.
 Our little fling made her feel so guilty she made up with her abusive boyfriend the next day.
 I was sad.
 So was she.
 She was a beautiful mess.

 More than you'll ever know.
 I'd quite stupidly brought a decent little stash of Class A Kenya dope with me from Nairobi, hidden in my sax case.
 I dug it out and turned them on.
 First one's free.
 Hash was our preferred high when we could get it; we called it thirds.
 We'd cut off a slice with the single-edge razor then divide it in three, each just the right size for a lungful.
 As I made friends at Mel High I would bring them over to meet Sam and Gail, to hang out in a dope-friendlier environment, and sometimes to score dope.
 It was a safe place for them to sell and us to buy.
 My friends from school were mostly fellow students in Elaine's class.
 I became close with one of the guys, a real weirdo.
 The one who later visited me at FPC.
 He took me on my first acid trip that fall.
 He knew people who knew people and could get his hands on good quality hallucinogens.
 The acid I took wasn't Owsley but it was close.
 I spent the afternoon with him and a couple other folks in a crash pad near Sam and Gail's, waiting while the acid came on.
 I was beginning to hum along that evening when we all piled into Annette's station wagon and went to the drive-in to watch Yellow Submarine.
 The movie was old hat for them, but it was my first time on my first trip.
 When the Beatles made their triumphant march across the now-coloful Blue Meanyland, I jumped out of the car and ran toward the screen, waving my arms and yelling.
 I lay down on the downslope of the front tier, where there were no cars this evening.
 Stretched out under the giant screen.
 I had two of the sound boxes you hung on your window, one up against each ear as I watched the end of the show.
 I had arrived in Wonderland.
 I had a present under the tree from those friends, a largish triangular box that rattled when you shook it.
 No one could guess that one.
 On Christmas morning the wrapping came off and it was three album covers taped together with some beads inside.
 Two of the album covers were empty duds but the third was a winner, the recently released Child is Father to the Man, the first and definitely best Blood, Sweat & Tears album.
-I love you more than you'll ever know had been getting local airplay and I was gaga over it.
+I was crazy about their cover of I love you more than you'll ever know.

 Missed connection.
 I had another visitor at Sam and Gail's house that Christmas.
 I'd fallen in love with Sue, and the feeling was clearly mutual.
 We couldn't be together in the apartment with my mom or at her place so Sam and Gail, sweethearts as they were, made their bedroom available to us.
 We didn't make love but we wanted to.
 We were both equally tormented by hormones and angst, and the angst won.
 Sue was graduating early and she'd be leaving at the beginning of the year on her way to New College.
 I only saw her once after that Christmas, a hurried visit by the mail boxes at FPC.
 Her guy was waiting for her in the car.
 A missed connection.